cloudamqp/terraform-provider-cloudamqp/docs/index.md

              It can be sourced from login in to your CloudAMQP account and go to API access or go directly to [API Keys](https://customer.cloudamqp.com/apikeys).
              The API key can also be read from the environment variable `CLOUDAMQP_APIKEY`.

+* `skip_on_destroy` (Optional) This argument can be set to skip delete behaviour for resources on `terraform destroy`.
+Each resource supporting this have a section on its respective page.
+                    The argument can also be read from the environment variable `CLOUDAMQP_SKIP_ON_DESTROY`, default set to false.